Automated Mobility in Mixed Traffic

 Speaker’s Bio:

-Junmin Wang is the Fletcher Stuckey Pratt Chair in Engineering and a Professor in Mechanical Engineering at University of Texas at Austin.
+Junmin Wang is the Fletcher Stuckey Pratt Chair in Engineering and a Professor in Mechanical Engineering at the University of Texas at Austin.
 In 2008, he started his academic career at Ohio State University, where he founded the Vehicle Systems and Control Laboratory, was early promoted to Associate Professor in September 2013, and then very early promoted to Full Professor in June 2016.
-In 2018, he left Ohio State University and joined University of Texas at Austin as the Accenture Endowed Professor in Mechanical Engineering.
+In 2018, he left Ohio State University and joined the University of Texas at Austin as the Accenture Endowed Professor in Mechanical Engineering.
 Professor Wang has a wide range of research interests covering control, modeling, estimation, optimization, diagnosis, and AI for dynamical systems, especially for automotive, vehicle, transportation, mobility, robotic, energy storage, and manufacturing applications.
 Prof. Wang’s research contributions include the development of control and estimation methods that advance efficiency, driving safety, and emission performance of conventional, electrified, connected and autonomous/automated vehicles.
 He has five years of full-time industrial research experience (2003-2008) at Southwest Research Institute (San Antonio, Texas) where he was a Senior Research Engineer and led research projects sponsored by more than 50 industrial companies and governmental agencies worldwide.

 Professor Wang is the author or co-author of more than 400 peer-reviewed publications (8 of which received best paper awards from IEEE, ASME, and SAE), including 200 journal articles and 13 U.S. and European patents.
 Prof. Wang is a recipient of the ASME Charles Stark Draper Innovative Practice Award, IEEE Best Vehicular Electronics Paper Award, IEEE Andrew P. Sage Best Transactions Paper Award, IEEE Transactions on Fuzzy Systems Outstanding Paper Award, Ohio State University Lumley Interdisciplinary Research Award, National Science Foundation (NSF) CAREER Award, SAE International Vincent Bendix Automotive Electronics Engineering Award, and Office of Naval Research Young Investigator Program (ONR-YIP) Award.
 Prof. Wang is an IEEE Vehicular Technology Society Distinguished Lecturer, IEEE Systems Man and Cybernetics Society Distinguished Lecturer, IEEE Industrial Electronics Society Distinguished Lecturer, Fulbright Distinguished Scholar, SAE Fellow, ASME Fellow, AAIA Fellow, and IEEE Fellow.